Alexander R. Shikhman, MD, PhD, CEO & Founder

 He is listed in Who is Who in American Medicine and Healthcare and America’s Top Physicians by Consumer’s Research Council of America.
 His other awards include a research grant from the Oklahoma Center for the Advancement of Science and Technology, an Oklahoma University award in clinical excellence, and a Skaggs scholarship in biomedical research.

-Currently, Dr. Shikhman serves as a member of the editorial board of Future Rheumatology/International Journal of Clinical Rheumatology, advisory board member of Simply Gluten Free magazine and is a member of the Board of Trustees at National University.
+Currently, Dr. Shikhman serves as a member of the editorial board of Future Rheumatology/International Journal of Clinical Rheumatology and is an advisory board member of Simply Gluten Free magazine.

 Dr. Shikhman received his MD Cum Laude from the Russian State Medical University (formerly known as 2nd Moscow Medical Institute named after Pirogov) — a preeminent Russian medical center.
 After graduating from